-- Separation from Federal service. - Transfer to a Public International Organization. - Military reservists who are activated to military duty and elect to receive a lump sum payment for annual leave, or have a balance of restored annual leave or compensatory time. - Employee's compensatory time balance expired, depending on the employee's FLSA status and the agency's policy for paying FLSA Exempt employees. - Employee converted to a senior level position, depending on the employee's FLSA status and the agency's policy for paying FLSA Exempt employees.
+- Separation from federal service. - Transfer to a Public International Organization.
+(Note: Payment is optional.
+If the employee elects payment, it is made through NFC's Special Payroll Processing System (SPPS)). - Military reservists who are activated to military duty and elect to receive a lump sum payment for annual leave, or have a balance of restored annual leave or compensatory time. - Employee's compensatory time balance expired, depending on the employee's FLSA status and the agency's policy for paying FLSA Exempt employees. - Employee converted to a senior level position, depending on the employee's FLSA status and the agency's policy for paying FLSA Exempt employees.